fergalquinn77/ci_pp5_summer_fashions/README.md

 - templates (app level): each app has it's own templates directory for HTML to consider portability and re-use.
 - urls (app level): each app has it's own url.py file to consider portability and re-use.
 - static: Base css and Javascript files
-- manage.py: This file is used to start the site and perform funcions during development
+- manage.py: This file is used to start the site and perform functions during development
 - README.md: Readme documentation
 - Procfile: To run the application on Heroku
 - Requirements.txt: Containing the project dependencies